-For the Master of Arts degree in the Division of Communication, the student must present a minimum of 12 semester hours of acceptable undergraduate credits in his proposed major field, which courses must be equivalent to those required for the bachelor's degree in this field at Bob Jones University.
+For the Master of Arts degree in the Division of Communication, the student must present a minimum of 12 credits of acceptable undergraduate credits in his proposed major field, which courses must be equivalent to those required for the bachelor's degree in this field at Bob Jones University.

-Prospective graduate Dramatic Arts students must submit a creative resumé of applicable theatre and performance experience, a statement of career goals, and a letter of recommendation.
-Prospective graduate Communication and Dramatic Arts students must submit an academic writing sample and arrange for an interview with the graduate faculty.
+Prospective graduate Theatre Arts students must submit a creative resumé of applicable theatre and performance experience, a statement of career goals, and a letter of recommendation.
+Prospective graduate Communication and Theatre Arts students must submit an academic writing sample and arrange for an interview with the graduate faculty.

 Deficiencies either in general academic background or in the field of concentration must be removed before the student can become a candidate for an advanced degree.
-Students with 13 or more hours of deficiencies may be accepted as a postgraduate special student making up deficiencies.
-After deficiencies have been reduced to 12 or fewer hours, students will be reevaluated for graduate consideration.
+Students with 13 or more credits of deficiencies may be accepted as a postgraduate special student making up deficiencies.
+After deficiencies have been reduced to 12 or fewer credits, students will be reevaluated for graduate consideration.
+Art deficiencies must be completed before submitting the portfolio.
 All transfer students must take two semesters of Bible.
-In certain cases, six hours of approved graduate credit may be transferred from a recognized graduate school.
+In certain cases, 6 credits of approved graduate work may be transferred from a recognized graduate school.